sandialabs/hyram/CONTRIBUTING.md

 # Contributing to HyRAM+
-This document describes the Hydrogen Risk Assessment Models ("HyRAM+") application development.
+This document describes the Hydrogen Plus Other Alternative Fuesl Risk Assessment Models ("HyRAM+") application development.
 The application comprises a frontend GUI written in C# and a backend module written in Python.
 Step-by-step instructions are included for setting up a C# development environment using MS Visual Studio 2017 ("MSVS").
 Similar setup instructions are provided for backend python development.

 # Changelog
 For any significant changes made to the source code, it is expected that the change will be summarized in the [CHANGELOG](./CHANGELOG.md) document.
 Guidance and suggestions for how to best enter these changes in the changelog are [here](https://keepachangelog.com/en/1.0.0/).
 New changes should be added to the `[Unreleased]` section at the top of the file; these will be removed to a release section during the next public release.

 &nbsp;